mozilla-mobile/firefox-echo-show/docs/telemetry.md

 | Start session (App is in the foreground) | action   | foreground | app    |        |
 | Stop session (App is in the background)  | action   | background | app    |        |

 N.B.
 Sessions as recorded today are unlikely to match your intuitive definition of a "session".
 Sessions will sometimes stop when the browser part of the application is partially obscured (`onPause/onResume`).
-On Echo Show, the session ends for:
+In addition to situations where the session intuitively stops (e.g. device sleep or switching apps), on Echo Show the session also ends for:
 - Opening Firefox settings
 - Opening the device settings
 - Unrelated voice commands that display visuals